 Each day while watching TV, children typically see between 10 and 13 advertisements that promote some type of food or beverage.
 And, more than ninety percent of these advertisements have been shown to be high in ingredients that are recommended for children to limit.

 How can you tame TV temptations and promote healthier eating?

 - Avoid watching TV while eating.
 As a family, agree not to watch TV (or use other electronic devices) during meals or while snacking.
 Eating together regularly without distractions also offers the opportunity to promote healthful eating and family bonding.

 - Watch children's programs without advertisements.
-Consider buying or renting DVDs for children or recording programs in order to fast forward through the commercials.
+Consider watching shows for children on platforms that allow you to fast forward through the commercials or ones that do not include commercials.
 Watching shows on public television stations is another option.

 - Spend time together learning about foods.
-Try growing a garden, visiting a farmer's market or browsing the produce section at the grocery store.
+Try growing a garden, visiting a farmer's market or browsing the produce section at the grocery store when possible.
 Older children can be taught how to use the Nutrition Facts label and help with shopping for healthier foods.

 - Let kids help in the kitchen.
 Young children have a willingness to learn and a genuine desire to help.
 This is a great time to introduce food safety, such as washing hands before handling food, and assigning simple tasks, like setting the table or tearing lettuce leaves for a salad.

 - Set limits around screen time.
 Children of all ages are spending more time in front of TV and other electronic devices.
 Although, some of this time involves educational activities, there is still concern about how it could affect their health and development.
 The American Academy of Pediatrics recommends no more than one hour per day of screen time for children 2 to 5 years old and the use of a family media plan for school-age children.